-Securities pledged as collateral must be retained in a third party bank in the State of Texas in the City's name or by the Federal Reserve Bank.
-If pledged collateral is retained in a third-party bank other than the Federal Reserve Bank, the City will be provided the original safekeeping receipt on each pledged security and the City, financial institution, and the safekeeping bank(s) will operate in accordance with a master safekeeping agreement signed by each of the parties.
-The City's Investment Officer must approve in writing the release of collateral prior to its removal from the safekeeping account in accordance with the terms of depository agreement.
+Securities pledged as collateral must be retained in the City's name in a third party bank that is approved by the Comptroller and has a branch in the State of Texas or by the Federal Reserve Bank.
+If pledged collateral is retained in a third-party bank other than the Federal Reserve Bank, the City will be provided the digital safekeeping receipt on each pledged security and the City, financial institution, and the safekeeping bank(s) will operate in accordance with a master safekeeping agreement signed by each of the parties.
+Collateral may be increased or decreased without approval from the City's Investment Officer in accordance with the terms of the master safekeeping agreement providing the pledged securities have a market value of 102 percent of the amount on deposit plus accrued interest.